ftcunion/cloudflare-aop-scripts/README.md

 HOSTNAME=""       # Hostname for hostname-level scripts
 ```

-You can also start by copying the `CONFIG.example` file to `CONFIG` (i.e., `cp CONFIG.example CONFIG`) and filling in your details.
+You can also start by copying the `CONFIG.template` file to `CONFIG` (i.e., `cp CONFIG.template CONFIG`) and filling in your details.
 You can then run the scripts from the root of this repository.
 For example, if you were following the instructions to set up a zone-level certificate, you would run:

 ```bash
 ./generate_certs.sh         # Step 0